All Episodes

 He was never supposed to cause Diane Feinstein to go out there and say, oh, this reminds her of 1968.

-They lost in a landslide, and uh then four years later lost again in the landslide, 1972.
+They lost in a landslide, and then four years later lost again in the landslide, 1972.

 Don't want to be part of that.

-Anyway, Fast Eddie, the uh former he governor of Pennsylvania, was he mayor of Philadelphia at one time, too?
+Anyway, Fast Eddie, the former, governor of Pennsylvania, was he mayor of Philadelphia at one time, too?

-He was, he was he's a big Hillaryite, and he was a he used to be a constant fixture with Chris Matthews on PMSNB.
+He's a big Hillaryite, and he used to be a constant fixture with Chris Matthews on PMS NBC.

-He was a practically a nightly guest out there.
+He was practically a nightly guest out there.

-In fact, Ed Rendell, I think, is a seasoned ticket holder to Eagles, and back when they played at the vet, he's one of the guys that threw snowballs at Santa Claus or threw snowballs at opposing players from his seats in the middle tier.
+And back when they played at the vet, he's one of the guys who threw snowballs at Santa Claus or threw snowballs at opposing players from his seats in the middle tier.

 He's a big, big guy.

-And anyway, in an interview with the Washington Post talking about Trump's electoral chances, and he said, Look, uh, what will he have some appeal to working class Democrats in Levitt Town or Bristol?
+And anyway, in an interview with the Washington Post talking about Trump's electoral chances, and he said, look, will he have some appeal to working-class Democrats in Levittown or Bristol?

 Sure.